maxbethke/albioncharts/README.md

 as it lives from the market data they provide.

 ## Special Thanks to
-* [Broderickhyman](https://github.com/broderickhyman) for providing and maintaining [a list of all items](https://github.com/broderickhyman/ao-bin-dumps)
+* [Broderickhyman](https://github.com/broderickhyman) for providing and maintaining [a list of all items](https://github.com/broderickhyman/ao-bin-dumps) in albion online